ShujiaHuang/liusylab.org/content/authors/about-lab/_index.md

 ---
 # Display name
-name: Genomics and Bioinformatics Boost
+name: Creatively integrating statistical human genetics and bioinformatics to elucidate  disease mechanisms and facilitate new therapeutics

 # Username (this should match the folder name and the name on publications)
 authors: